Masai11/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - check console and see a 500 server error
+    - check rails server errors
+    - Processing by ToysController#create as _/_
+      Parameters: {"name"=>"Jessie", "image"=>"https://vignette.wikia.nocookie.net/p__/images/8/88/Jessie_Toy_Story_3.png/revision/latest?cb=20161023024601&path-prefix=protagonist", "likes"=>0}
+      Completed 500 Internal Server Error in 3ms (ActiveRecord: 0.0ms | Allocations: 1421)
+      - Toys instead of Toy

 - Update the number of likes for a toy

   - How I debugged:
+    - check console and see a 400 error (not found)
+    - check routes and make sure update is in routes
+    - check controller and see it says updated instead of update
+    - check rails server error now there is no content 204 error. need to add json render

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    - check console and see a 400 error (not found)
+    - check rails server errors ActionController::RoutingError (No route matches [DELETE] "/toys/2"):
+    - add destroy route to routes